TheJacksonLaboratory/FunDataR/3_multivariate/lesson2.md

 ### Permutation testing

-intro here; null tied to exchangeability
+intro here; null tied to exchangeability; randomization vs. permutation testing;
+  randomization: outcomes for one observation not dependent on treatment or ourcome of other observations
+  permutation:

+random assignment to treatment groups leads to one set of assumptions non-random assignment requires further justification for exchangeability assumption.

 t-test